 About the IWMW Blog

 The IWMW blog was set up to support those with responsibilities for managing institutional web services and other digital channels in the UK’s higher education sector.
 The blog complements the annual IWMW event.

 The IWMW 2016 event was the 20th in the series.
-In the run-up to the event we published guest posts which reflected on previous events, including the impact of the event and talks presented at events and the development of the web management community.
+In the run-up to the event we published guest posts which reflected on the history of the event, including the impact of the event and talks presented at events and the development of the web management community.

-The theme of the IWMW 2019 event is: “Times They Are A-Changin’“.
-In the run-up to the event we are inviting members of the UK HE Web / Digital community (together with those who work with the sector) to write a blog post related to this theme.
+The theme of the IWMW 2019 event was: “Times They Are A-Changin’“.
+In the run-up to the event we invited members of the UK HE Web / Digital community (together with those who work with the sector) to write a blog post related to this theme.
 Posts may explore the challenges institutions have faced in the past, are currently facing or may expect to face in the future.
 Posts may also describe how such challenges have been addressed or how institutions hope to or would like to address such challenges.

 If you would like to publish a guest blog posts please get in touch with Brian Kelly, founder of the IWMW event on email@example.com